 Publisher profiles and Buyer visibility

-Publisher profiles can be found under Sales Deals settings and allow your network's inventory to be discovered in the Marketplace.
-The Marketplace provides a shopping-like experience for buyers to strike deals on inventory they find interesting.
-Buyers can start negotiation with your network for Programmatic Guaranteed, Preferred Deal, and Private Auction campaigns.
+Publisher profiles allow your network's inventory to be discovered in the Marketplace.
+The Marketplace provides a shopping-like experience for buyers to strike deals on inventory.
+Buyers can negotiate with your network for Programmatic Guaranteed, Preferred Deal, and Private Auction campaigns.

-Notifications ensure people in your network are alerted when important events occur during negotiation of a deal.
+Notifications alert people in your network when important events occur during deal negotiations.

-Child publisher profiles are optional.
-They can be created with unique descriptions and marketing to brand different inventory across your network.
+Child publisher profiles can be created with unique descriptions and marketing to brand different inventory across your network.
 For instance, you might own and operate a website for sports apparel and another for business attire.
 You can brand both these properties differently with different profiles.

 Like parent publish profiles, you can edit, save, and preview child profiles as many times as you want.
 Unlike parent publisher profiles, child profiles can be unpublished at any time.

 Publisher information appears under a "Profile" tab containing the following: